 Repurchase and reverse repurchase agreements and securities lending - lending cash and eligible securities against collateral, where the securities are eligible instruments as determined in the Foreign Reserves Management and Investment Policy and Foreign Reserves Management and Investment Guidelines.

 Foreign exchange - purchase and sale of foreign exchange and cash.

-Corporate bonds - purchase and sale of debt securities issued by foreign financial and non-financial companies.
+Corporate bonds - purchase and sale of debt securities issued by foreign financial institutions.